Information Filtering via Variational Regularization for Robot Manipulation: Methodology

-As indicated by the purple curve in Fig.~\ref{fig:ad-d-b}--\ref{fig:mt-s-b-p}, simply masking the backbone features at \emph{test time} consistently yields a higher peak performance (though the peak is achieved at different masking probabilities $p$).
+\paragraph{U-Net: Masking Backbone Features Improves Performance.} As indicated by the blue curve in the first row of Fig.~\ref{fig:perf_curves}, simply masking the backbone features at \emph{test time} consistently yields a higher peak performance (though the peak is achieved at different masking probabilities $p$).
 This clearly indicates that backbone features may contain task-irrelevant noisy responses or redundant information.
 However, the amount of noise in the backbone features varies across tasks.
-For Adroit-Door, Adroit-Pen, and MetaWorld-Disassemble, masking the entire backbone feature block improves performance, indicating a net negative contribution (more noise than signal).
-In contrast, for MetaWorld-StickPull, dropping the backbone features degrades performance, suggesting that they still provide decision-relevant signal.
-Overall, in most manipulation tasks, \emph{the U-Net decoder's backbone features are likely noisy and redundant, yet they can also contain decision-relevant signal; their signal-to-noise ratio varies across tasks}.
+For Door, Pen, and Disassemble, masking the entire backbone feature block ($p=1$) improves performance, indicating a net negative contribution (more noise than signal).
+In contrast, for StickPull, dropping the backbone features degrades performance, suggesting that they still provide decision-relevant signal.
+Overall, in most manipulation tasks, \emph{the U-Net decoder's backbone features are likely noisy and redundant; their signal-to-noise ratio varies across tasks}.

-\textbf{Backbone features exhibit no clear information organization, or their organization is highly complex.} As shown in Fig.~\ref{fig:ad-d-b}--\ref{fig:mt-s-b-p}, the performance trends under the two masking schemes (channel-wise and point-wise) are broadly similar (with or without VR).
-This suggests that the backbone features are organized in a complex, highly coupled manner, rather than storing different aspects of information in a simple per-point or per-channel fashion.
+\paragraph{DiT: Skipping Intermediate Layers Improves Performance.} Intuitively, if the increment introduced by a given layer contains relatively little useful signal compared with noise, then scaling down this increment at test time, or even skipping the layer altogether, should improve performance.
+As shown by the blue curve in the second row of Fig.~\ref{fig:perf_curves}, skipping a intermediate layer (Layer 8) in a 12-layer DiT decoder, corresponding to $s=0$, indeed improves performance.
+This suggests that \emph{the intermediate layers of the DiT decoder may introduce noisy feature updates}.

-\textbf{The effect of deeper skip connections is not significant.} As shown in Fig. \ref{fig:all}, the U-Net employed by DP3 comprises three down/up-sampling stages.
-We conduct an analogous analysis on its two skip connections, with results illustrated in Fig.~\ref{fig:ad-d-sc}--\ref{fig:mt-s-sc}.
-We observe that masking the shallow skip connection (idx=1) consistently degrades performance, whereas masking the deeper one (idx=0) has a smaller and less consistent effect.
-In particular, its impact is not significant and appears task-dependent.
+For U-Net, we also examine the role of skip-connection features.
+We find that the impact of deeper skip features is not significant and appears to be task-dependent, whereas shallow skip features are more consistently useful.
+For DiT, we perform the same analysis on additional layers (Layers 2--10) and find that the intermediate layers (Layers 4--8) are much more likely to introduce noise, whereas blocks closer to the bottom and top of the network tend to be beneficial.
+More details are provided in App.~\ref{app:noise}.